 There are four ways to establish our court’s jurisdiction over a child custody matters in Arizona under the UCCJEA.
 The Superior Court can exercise jurisdiction when one of the following four circumstances exist:

 One of our attorneys is an international custody lawyer in Arizona.

 There are also limitations on Arizona’s jurisdiction under the UCCJEA.
 Assuming the exercise of jurisdiction by another state is authorized under its version of the UCCJEA, our court will refuse jurisdiction when the custody case is already pending in another state.

 Also, when the petitioning Arizona parent has violated another state’s custody order, our court will decline jurisdiction unless the child’s best interests demand that our state accept jurisdiction despite that parent’s violation of the out-of-state court’s order.

 Our family court also has discretion to refuse jurisdiction when the party to the initial court action took the child from another state wrongfully, or when Arizona is an inconvenient forum for the custody action.

 To consider modification of a custody order, the family court judge must first establish its jurisdiction over the parties.
-In some circumstances, the court may exercise emergency jurisdiction to protect a child, such as the abandonment of a child in the state.
+In some circumstances, the court may exercise emergency jurisdiction to protect a child, such as the abandonment of a child in Arizona.
 Most cases do not require emergency jurisdictional measures, however.
 More commonly, when the divorce is final and a custody order is in effect the court still has “continuing jurisdiction” over custody.
 That is, the court’s jurisdiction continues throughout the child’s minority or until emancipated, unless some change in circumstances ends that jurisdiction.